BrunoBoehm/code-notes/Rails.md

   <%= f.submit %>
 <% end %>
 ```
+`form_for` yields through `|f|` a FormBuilder object that lets you create form elements that correspond to attributes in the model

 If you had previously created a `PUT` route like we did in the `form_tag` lesson, we'll need to change that to a `PATCH` method since that is the HTTP verb that `form_for` utilizes.
 ```ruby